zxdb/ZXDB/README.md

 * [Wikipedia](https://en.wikipedia.org/) - Each ZXDB title, person or company links to the corresponding webpage at Wikipedia.

 * [MobyGames](http://www.mobygames.com/) - Each ZXDB title links to the corresponding webpage at MobyGames.

-* [Classic Adventures Solution Archive](http://www.solutionarchive.com/) - Each adventure title in ZXDB links to the corresponding webpage at C.A.S.A.

 * [Lost in Translation](http://www.exotica.org.uk/) - Each ZXDB title links to the corresponding webpage at Lost in Translation.